 How are Streaming Royalties Paid Out to Artists?

 However, before we get into it, we need to take stock of the royalty distribution processes currently employed by most streaming platforms.
 Commonly, DSPs report official sales (i.e., royalties due) on a monthly or trimestrial basis in what is known as Digital Sales Reports (DSRs in the DDEX format).
-Once these official statements are released, distributors in charge of the catalog can invoice the streaming service based on the licensing deal in place.
-These official sales reports are usually issued within a month from the end of the reported period — which means that it can take up to two months for the distributors to get the data they need to request the payment from the streaming service.
+Once these official statements are released, distributors in charge of the catalog can invoice the streaming service according to the licensing deal in place.
+These official sales reports are usually issued within a month from the end of the reported period — which means that it can take up to two months in total for the distributors to get the data they need to request the payment from the streaming service.

 How are Streaming Payouts Calculated?